 In September 2021, BMS was awarded priority review status by the US Food and Drug Administration (FDA) for the biologics license application (BLA) of the fixed-dose combination of relatlimab and nivolumab (Opdivo).

-Melanoma is a type of skin cancer that occurs when pigment-producing cells, called melanocytes, become cancerous.
 Metastatic melanoma occurs when the cancer spreads to other sites of the body.
-It is estimated that about 7,650 deaths from melanoma will occur in the US in 2022.
+Approximately 7,990 deaths from melanoma will occur in the US in 2023, according to estimates by the American Society of Clinical Oncology (ASCO).
 The survival rate of the disease decreases with detection at later stages.

 Signs and symptoms of metastatic melanoma may include fatigue, weight loss, swollen or painful lymph nodes, loss of appetite, trouble breathing or coughing, bone pain, headaches, seizures, and swelling of the liver.

-Major risk factors for melanoma include frequent exposure to sun or ultraviolet (UV) radiation, family history of melanoma, and certain genetic mutations.
-Exposure to environmental factors, such as radiation or vinyl chloride, multiple blistering sunburns, having large numbers of moles, especially atypical moles, and having light skin, are some other risk factors.
+Exposure to environmental factors such as radiation or vinyl chloride, multiple blistering sunburns, having large numbers of moles, especially atypical moles, and having light skin are some other risk factors.

 Opdualag’s mechanism of action

-Nivolumab and relatlimab are human immunoglobulin G4 (IgG4) monoclonal antibodies and their combination has shown to increase T-cell activation in comparison to monotherapy treatment.
+Nivolumab and relatlimab are human immunoglobulin G4 (IgG4) monoclonal antibodies and their combination has been shown to increase T-cell activation in comparison to monotherapy treatment.

 Relatlimab is a lymphocyte activation gene-3 (LAG-3) blocking antibody that binds to the LAG-3 receptor and reduces the inhibition of immune response that occurs through the LAG-3 pathway.

 Nivolumab is a programmed death receptor-1 (PD-1) blocking antibody that binds to the PD-1 receptor and blocks its interaction with the PD-L1 and PD-L2 ligands.
-It reduces the inhibition of immune response and generates an anti-tumour response.

 LAG-3 and PD-1 are distinct immune checkpoint pathways that may potentially act synergistically to produce anti-tumour immune activity, thereby inhibiting tumour growth and promoting tumour regression.